novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 "......"

 "Do you think it won't happen?
-If you think you don't think about work at home these days, I'll admit my thoughts are unfounded."
+If you don't think about work at home these days, I'll admit my thoughts are unfounded."

 Their eyes momentarily clouded.